tc39/proposal-async-context/README.md

 # Possible Solution

-`AsyncLocal` and `AsyncHook` are meant to help with the problems of tracking asynchronous code.
+`AsyncLocal` and `AsyncFlow` are meant to help with the problems of tracking asynchronous code.
 They are designed as a primitive for context propagation across multiple logically-connected async operations.

-In this proposal, we are not manipulating of the logical concept with `AsyncLocal` and `AsyncHook`, but a side router to monitor what happened around the async context changes.
+In this proposal, we are not manipulating of the logical concept with `AsyncLocal` and `AsyncFlow`, but a side router to monitor what happened around the async context changes.
 On top of this, in this proposal, and other work, perhaps outside of JavaScript, can build on this base association.
 Such work can accomplish things like: